 Listen & Play-Along

-This chord progression exercise introduces a new, but common diminished chord shape (here with G# as the root):
+This chord progression exercise introduces a common diminished shape that connects the main chords of the progression.

 Backing Track